tmvllrrl/knowledge-distillation/README.md

 | KD-RN18-rand        | 80.1 ± 0.0049 |
 | RN18-in1k           | 84.8 ± 0.0004 |
 | KD-RN18-in1k        | 86.2 ± 0.0014 |

+The averages and standard deviations were computed using 3 random runs for each model.

+We can see from the results that knowledge distillation results in significantly better performance compared to regular classification training.